sanying123/documentation/getting-started/shiftleft-requirements.md

 1. Open the *Developer Command Prompt for VS*.
 2. Navigate to the project location.
-3. Restore NuGet packages, if any: `nuget.exe restore MySolution.sln`.
+3. Restore NuGet packages, if any, using the command `nuget.exe restore MySolution.sln`.
-3. Trigger a build: `msbuild MyProject.csproj` (applying additional options, if necessary).
+3. Trigger a build using the command `msbuild MyProject.csproj` (and apply additional options, if necessary).

 ## Requirements for ShiftLeft Protect

-ShiftLeft Inspect provides code analysis of applications written in Java and .NET.
-See [Analyzing Applications](../getting-started/analyzing-applications-in-ci.md) for details.
+ShiftLeft Protect monitors applications written in Java and .NET.
+Refer to [Installing the Microagent](../installing-the-microagent/installing-the-microagent.md) for additional information.

 ### Java Requirements for ShiftLeft Protect

-The [ShiftLeft Microagent](../installing-the-microagent/installing-the-microagent.md) requires a supported 64-bit Java Runtime Environment (JRE).
+The ShiftLeft Microagent requires a supported 64-bit Java Runtime Environment (JRE).
 Each microagent runs in-memory within the same JVM as the deployed application.
-The microagent memory footprint is minimal (~50MB).
+The Mcroagent memory footprint is minimal (~50MB).

-Each Microagent connects to a ShiftLeft Proxy server to download the runtime security profile (SPR) and to send events and metrics to the ShiftLeft Dashboard.
-ShiftLeft hosts the proxy server, or we can provide an on-prem edition for supported platforms.
+Each Microagent connects to a ShiftLeft Proxy server to download the Security Profile for Runtime (SPR) and to send events and metrics to the ShiftLeft Dashboard.
+ShiftLeft hosts the proxy server; an on-prem edition for supported platforms is also available.

-The microagent must be able to download data from and push metrics to the proxy server over the specified port.
+The Microagent must be able to download data from, and push metrics to, the proxy server over the specified port.
 If using a firewall, open a connection to a remote service on the specified TCP port.

 Component | Requirement
 --- | ---